 Donald W. and Betty J. Buik Chair

 Dr. Das has been listed among twenty-five leading Pauline theorists of the last century in the textbook Perspectives Old and New on Paul.
 Another recent text, Approaches to Paul, devotes a section to his work.
-He has authored several books with leading publishers in biblical studies: Solving the Romans Debate (Fortress, 2007), Paul and the Jews (Hendrickson, 2003), and Paul, the Law, and the Covenant (Hendrickson, 2001).
+He has authored several books with leading publishers in biblical studies: Solving the Romans Debate (Fortress, 2007), Paul and the Jews (Hendrickson, 2003), Paul, the Law, and the Covenant (Hendrickson, 2001), and Galatians (808 pages, Concordia Academic, 2014).
+The Grand Thematic Narratives of Galatians: The Search for the Key to Pauline Theology is forthcoming from Fortress Press.
 He co-edited and contributed to The Forgotten God: Perspectives in Biblical Theology, (Westminster John Knox, 2002).
-His articles have appeared in such premiere venues as the Journal of Biblical Literature, the Journal for the Study of the New Testament, New Testament Studies, and the Catholic Biblical Quarterly, as well as in edited volumes, most recently in Paul Unbound (Hendrickson, 2009), The New Interpreter’s Dictionary of the Bible (Abingdon, 2009), Reading Paul’s Letter to the Romans (Society of Biblical Literature, 2012), Unity and Diversity in the Gospels and Paul: Essays in Honor of Frank J. Matera (Society of Biblical Literature, 2012), the Oxford Encyclopedia of the Bible and Ethics (forthcoming in 2013), and the Oxford Handbook of Pauline Studies (forthcoming in 2013).
-His major academic commentary on Paul’s Letter to the Galatians is forthcoming in 2014.
-He is currently is working on issues of intertextuality in Paul as well as the Pauline texts on women’s leadership.
-He served as an invited member of the Society of Biblical Literature’s Paul and Scripture Seminar and has presented his work at the annual meetings of the Society of Biblical Literature, the prestigious international Studiorum Novi Testamenti Societas, of which he is an elected member, and the Evangelical Theological Society.
+His articles have appeared in such premiere venues as the Journal of Biblical Literature, the Journal for the Study of the New Testament, New Testament Studies, the Catholic Biblical Quarterly, and Biblical Research (forthcoming) as well as in edited volumes, most recently in Paul Unbound (Hendrickson, 2009), The New Interpreter’s Dictionary of the Bible (Abingdon, 2009), Reading Paul’s Letter to the Romans (Society of Biblical Literature, 2012), Unity and Diversity in the Gospels and Paul: Essays in Honor of Frank J. Matera (Society of Biblical Literature, 2012), the Oxford Encyclopedia of the Bible and Ethics (forthcoming in 2014), and the Oxford Handbook of Pauline Studies (forthcoming in 2015).
+He is also researching the key women and their leadership in the Pauline communities and writings.
+He served as an invited member of the Society of Biblical Literature’s Paul and Scripture Seminar and has presented his work at the annual meetings of the Society of Biblical Literature, the Chicago Society of Biblical Research, the prestigious international Studiorum Novi Testamenti Societas, of which he is an elected member, and the Evangelical Theological Society.
 He is also a member of the Catholic Biblical Association of America.
 He was one of a handful of western scholars invited to deliver a paper at the inaugural meeting of the Society of Biblical Scholars, the new organization for biblical scholarship on the African continent.
 He currently serves on the Holman Christian Standard Bible translation revision committee.
 He has authored for wider audiences Baptized Into God’s Family (Northwestern, 1991; second edition, 2008).
 He received graduate degrees from Yale University and Union Theological Seminary in Virginia.
 He also did doctoral work at Duke University.
 He teaches in biblical studies, early Christianity and Second Temple Judaism.

 Inamul Haq, M.A.